erjank/teaching/practices.md

 ## Setting Up Your Own Environment

-FIXME: target here for forward ref from performance section about setting up your environment, e.g., having a glass of water to give yourself time to think.
-Also talk about how it's OK to face away from your audience for a few moments to write on the board or walk through code, as long as it's only for a few moments.
+Setting up your environment is just as important as setting up your learners', but more involved.
+As well as having all the software that they need, and network access to the tool they're using to take notes, you should also have a glass of water, or a cup of tea or coffee.
+This helps keep your throat lubricated (as discussed in the next section), but its real purpose is to give you an excuse to pause for a couple of seconds and think when someone asks a hard question or you lose track of what you were going to say next.

+You will probably also want some whiteboard pens and a few of the other things described in the [travel kit checklist](checklists.md#travel-kit).

 ## Cough Drops